FrogCosmonaut/bricklink_py/README.md

 ### License

-This project is licensed under the MIT License.
-Feel free to use and modify it according to your needs.
+This project is licensed under the GNU Affero General Public License (AGPL).
+Feel free to use, modify, and distribute it according to the terms of the AGPL license.

 LEGO® is a trademark of the LEGO Group of companies, which does not sponsor, authorize, or endorse this project.